 Change of Control.
-Unless the compensation committee determines otherwise or as otherwise provided in the applicable award agreement, if a participant's employment is terminated without cause, or the employee resigns for good reason, within one year after a Change of Control, each award granted to the participant prior to the Change of Control will become fully vested and, as applicable, exercisable.
-As of the Change of Control date, any outstanding performance-based awards will be deemed earned at the greater of the target level and the actual performance level with respect to all open performance periods and will cease to be subject to further performance conditions but will continue to be subject to time-based vesting following the Change of Control in accordance with the original performance period.
-Notwithstanding the foregoing, in the event of a Change of Control, a participant's award will be treated in accordance with one or more of the following methods as determined by the compensation committee: (i) settle such award for an amount of cash or securities equal to their value, (ii) provide for the assumption of or issuance of substitute awards that will substantially preserve the otherwise applicable terms of any affected awards previously granted under the plan, (iii) modify the terms of such awards to add events or conditions upon which the vesting of such awards or lapse of restrictions will accelerate, (iv) deem any performance conditions satisfied at target, maximum or actual performance through closing or provide for the performance conditions to continue after closing or (v) provide that for a period of at least 20 days prior to the Change of Control, any stock options or SARs that would not otherwise become exercisable prior to the Change of Control will be exercisable as to all shares subject thereto.
+Unless the compensation committee determines otherwise or as otherwise provided in the applicable award agreement, if a participant is terminated without cause, or the employee resigns for good reason, within one year after a Change of Control, each award granted to the participant prior to the Change of Control will become fully vested and, as applicable, exercisable.
+As of the Change of Control date, any outstanding performance-based awards will be deemed earned at the greater of the target level and the actual performance level with respect to all open performance periods and will cease to be subject to further performance conditions but will continue to be subject to time-based vesting following the Change of Control, a participant's award will be treated in accordance with one or more of the following methods as determined by the compensation committee: (i) settle such award for an amount of cash or securities equal to their value, (ii) provide for the assumption of or issuance of substitute awards that will substantially preserve the otherwise applicable terms of any affected awards previously granted under the plan, (iii) modify the terms of such awards to add events or conditions to continue after closing or (v) provide that for a period of at least 20 days prior to the Change of Control, any stock options or SARs that would not otherwise become exercisable prior to the Change of Control will be exercisable as to all shares subject thereto.